 The 4th Asian Student Council Symposium 2025

-Following the resounding success of last years’ symposium, the ISCB Student Council and its Regional Student Groups are thrilled to announce the 4th installment of the Student Council Symposium in the Asia and Pacific region.
-The Asian Student Council Symposium (ASCS2025) is a unique event organized by students and primarily aims to bring together undergraduate and graduate students, as well as post-docs in bioinformatics, computational biology and related fields.
 This symposium serves as a platform for young researchers to showcase their research to a global audience, establish connections within the computational biology community, and enhance soft skills in a collaborative environment that encourages the exchange of ideas and knowledge.
-Building on the overwhelming success of ASCS2024, this year’s symposium will once again be held in hybrid format, making it accessible to a wider global audience.
+Building on the resounding success of ASCS2024, this year’s symposium will once again be held in hybrid format, making it accessible to a wider global audience.

-Date: 10th December 2025
+| Registration | 10th December 2025 |

 Detailed Guidelines and Abstract Submission